Cabo Roig is a popular beach resort located in an area known as the Orihuela Costa on the Southern Costa Blanca of Spain.

 If you come to Cabo Roig with ailments why not take a medicinal bath in the waters of the lagoon at La Manga, which have curative properties, recommended for heart trouble, rheumatism & respiratory problems.

-Another interesting day trip can be taken to the caves at Canelobre.
+Another interesting day trip can be taken to the coves at Canelobre.

 Font de Algar Natural waterfalls in the mountains, fantastic day out for all the family.
 Lifeguards on duty at the diving points.
 Picnic areas along the route and restaurant at the end.